jeffiar/yagbem/README.md

 ## Caveats

 The code is not perfect, but I am not a professional programmer :) It works well enough to run simple games (like Kirby's dreamland and Link to the Past!) and that is enough to make me happy for now.
-If you want to try to run it yourself, I have only compiled it on my computer (x86 linux) and I have no guarantees that it will compile on yours.
-You would have to install rust and the SDL2 library.
+Some other games don't really work.
+If you want to try to run it yourself, I have no idea if it will compile on your computer since I have only compiled it on my computer so far (x86 Linux).

 ## Screenshots